Allyship: Aboriginal and Torres Strait Islander People leading culturally responsive OT practice

 | 10:40 AM - 11:05 AM |

-| Spark Stage |
+| Mezzanine M3 |

 Speaker

-Yolanda Fernandez
+Dr Yolanda Fernandez

 Occupational Therapist

-Deadly Ears, Children's Health Queensland
+Deadly Ears, Queensland Health

 Allyship: Aboriginal and Torres Strait Islander People leading culturally responsive OT practice

-10:40 AM - 11:35 AMBiography
+10:40 AM - 11:35 AMPresentation summary

 Corrine is a proud Kuku Yalanjii, Wulgurukaba and South Sea Islander woman with 15 years’ experience delivering occupational therapy across diverse areas in Queensland and the Northern Territory.
 She is the Director Allied Health – First Nations Peoples within the Office of the Chief Allied Health Officer, Queensland Health.